webpro-nl/knip/README.md

 - `nsExports` - Unused exports in namespaces: did not find direct references to this exported variable (2)
 - `types` - Unused types: did not find references to this exported type
 - `nsTypes` - Unused types in namespaces: did not find direct references to this exported variable (2)
-- `duplicates` - Duplicate exports: the same thing is exported more than once with different names from the same file
+- `duplicates` - Duplicate exports: the same thing is exported more than once with different names

+Notes:

 1. This includes dependencies that could not be resolved.
 For instance, what does `unresolved/dir/module` mean?
     - To target something in the (missing) `node_modules/unresolved` package?